Gail Davies

-Gail Davies (born Patricia Gail Dickerson; June 5, 1948) is an American singer-songwriter and the first female record producer in country music.
+Gail Davies (born Patricia Gail Dickerson; June 5, 1948) is an American singer-songwriter and one of the first females in country music to produce her own albums.
 She is the daughter of country singer Tex Dickerson and the sister of songwriter Ron Davies.

 Gail Davies established herself as a successful singer and songwriter during the 1970s and 1980s, scoring numerous top-10 and -20 Billboard hits.
-She was one of country music's most influential artists, becoming the genre's first female record producer.
+She was one of country music's most influential artists, becoming one of the genre's first females to solely produce her own records.
 She has been cited as a role model for other female singers, including Suzy Bogguss, Kathy Mattea, Mary Chapin Carpenter, and Pam Tillis.